Daddy Issues (TV series)

 Daddy Issues is a British comedy television series created by Danielle Ward that premiered on 15 August 2024 on BBC Three.
-It stars Aimee Lou Wood and David Morrissey.
+It stars Aimee Lou Wood and David Morrissey in the lead roles.

-In September 2024, the BBC commissioned a second series.
-The second series will premiere on 21 November 2025.
+In September 2024, the BBC commissioned a second series which premiered on 21 November 2025.
+In July 2026, the BBC commissioned a third and final series.

-Synopsis
+Premise

 An odd-couple sitcom in which a pregnant party girl and her recently divorced father end up in a flat-share in Stockport.